houkensjtu/taichi-fluid/README.md

 <img src="./images/multi-demo.gif" height = 360 px>

-[Taichi](https://github.com/taichi-dev/taichi) is an open source, high-performance parallel computing language embedded in Python.
-Compared to some traditional languages for numerical computation (Fortran/C++), Taichi offers the following advantages.
+[Taichi](https://github.com/taichi-dev/taichi) is an open source, high-performance parallel programming language embedded in Python.
+Compared to some traditional languages for numerical computation (Fortran / C++), Taichi offers the following advantages:

 * Ease of use: Taichi's syntax is very similar to that of Python, minimizing the barrier to learning and writing parallel programs.

 * Data structures: Taichi provides `ti.field` specifically designed for numerical computation, which decouples the computational code from the data structure, allowing users to flexibly debug the row-major order of data without modifying the computational logic.

-At the same time, Taichi offers significant performance enhancements over familiar tools such as Matlab / Numpy for numerical computation users.
+At the same time, Taichi offers significant performance enhancements over traditional tools such as Matlab / Numpy for numerical computation users:

-* Ultra-high performance: Taichi compiles user code into native CPU or GPU machine code using its proprietary JIT on-the-fly compilation technology, providing an order of magnitude performance improvement over interpreted languages
+* Ultra-high performance: Taichi compiles user code into native CPU or GPU machine code using its proprietary JIT on-the-fly compilation technology, providing an order of magnitude performance improvement over interpreted languages.

-* Portability: Taichi runs on different backends (CPU, CUDA, Metal, OpenGL, etc.) and **no user** modification of the original code is required
+* Portability: Taichi runs on different backends (CPU, CUDA, Metal, OpenGL, etc.) and no modification of the original code is required.

 These features make Taichi unmatched by other languages for the implementation of numerical computation algorithms, and more and more scholars/research groups are using Taichi as a tool language for algorithm implementation: